Best Bean to Cup Coffee Machines UK Reviews 2019

 No 4 - Krups EA8150 Bean to Cup Coffee Machine Review

 From the Krups brand, and this one certainly has a very distinctive look to it.
-Buyers rate their purchase highly, with a 94% buyer satisfaction rating.
+Buyers rate their purchase highly, with an 89% buyer satisfaction rating.

 This one has a really nice finish to it and the black and silver look, makes this one look really sharp.